mesosphere/dcos-docs-site/pages/services/dse/3.0.0-6.0.1/configuration/nodesync-options/index.md

     nodetool nodesyncservice status
 ```

-The output should indicate not running.
+The output should indicate "not running".

 ```
     The NodeSync service is not running